Becky139/mutts-cuts/README.md

 ### Future adaptations

-This was the first occasion using allauth which more than met project needs.
-It is possible to extend allauth forms though this will have to be an item for the future due to time constraints.
-You will notice a Profile table (with address and phone number fileds) set up with a 1-1 relationship with the user table.
+This was the first occasion using allauth which more than met most of the project needs.

 Only by addressing this can the user account edit/update/delete functionality be realised in the front-end.
-(Bookings were the highest priority for this project).
+(Bookings were the highest priority for this project).It is possible to extend allauth forms to include the Profile model though this will have to be an item for the future due to time constraints.

+The Profile model has(with address and phone number fields) a 1-1 relationship with the user table.
+They are not crucial for the process of logging in/out but can serve other business needs such as marketing.

+CRUD functionality for the full user account including address and phone number fields cannot be realised in the front-end without the above.

 A good source to aid with this expansion is by [Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone).

-It would be preferable to give a user their own page to view appointments.
+It would be preferable to give a user their own page to view appointments to replace the filter workaround solution in `view bookings`.

-Also why not provide buttons to work in conjuction with a datepicker?
-The latter provides a date, each buttons can represent an appointment time.
-These values can be queried against existing Book table entries and let the user know if the appointent is available.
-This approach will require some Javascript to manipulate the DOM.

-The next logical step with this approach is to change the colour of these buttons based upon that time being available.
-Taken appointments may be greyed out completely or hidden.
+Within that area, discrete option buttons representing a time could to work in conjunction with a datepicker.

+Javascript would be needed to manipulate the DOM dependent on the result of a queryset of existing Booking table records.

+The state of these buttons may be changed by adding a class to give a muted style or even hide.

 [Back to top](#Mutts-Cuts)